dijkstracula/pwllt/notes.md

 But like any good zealot, I'll argue the problem here was not types but an insufficent application of types.
 We let types down, not the other way!

-# Typechecking is an abstract interpretation

-There's a way to think about types that I think is really interesting:
-TODO

 # Context: three non-solutions

 To motivate the paper, I'm going to propose three non-solutions to fixing the above program.
 The intention here is that we're going to propose something that isn't the right solution, but learn something from each them, that will hopefully guide us to the solution we want (spoilers: it's going to be liquid types).

 ## Non-solution 1: A minor fix...